Analysis | How the GOP is trying to justify its Supreme Court reversal

 “Democrats chose to set in motion rules changes to stack the court at the Circuit level and they chose to try to destroy Brett M. Kavanaugh’s life to keep the Supreme Court seat open,” Graham said.
 “You reap what you sow.”

 Democrats did indeed set this process in motion in 2013 by going nuclear.
-(They’d argue it was necessary, given GOP obstruction of Obama’s judicial nominees, but they did change the standard, which the GOP in 2017 extended to Supreme Court nominees.)
+(They had argued it was necessary, given GOP obstruction of Obama’s judicial nominees, but they did change the standard, which the GOP in 2017 extended to Supreme Court nominees.)
 As for Kavanaugh’s treatment, that’s a subjective matter for people to decide for themselves.
 He was eventually confirmed after a brief FBI review.

 But Graham’s 2016 comments happened three years after Senate Democrats went nuclear.
-And Graham actually reasserted his principle about election-year nominees even as the Kavanaugh situation was wrapping up in 2018.
+And Graham reasserted his principle about election-year nominees even as the Kavanaugh situation was wrapping up in 2018.

 “If an opening comes in the last year of President Trump’s term, and the primary process has started, we’ll wait to the next election,” Graham said on Oct.
 3, 2018.